sgmurphy/wordpress-plugins/yith-woocommerce-ajax-navigation/readme.txt

 * Show filters as a toggle (opened or collapsed by default)
 * Show or hide the count of items
 * Adoptive filtering: choose whether terms not available must be hidden (as in the free version) **or keep them visible but not clickable (only in premium)**
+* **Variations filtering**: make sure variable products are displayed in the filter results only if at least one of the variations matches the current selection, and replace the product image with the one of the variation (New!)
 * Choose to hide empty terms and out of stock products automatically
 * Customize colors and style of filters area through the dedicated “customization” tab (colors, color swatches size, select and checkbox type, etc.)
 * Upload a custom loader